-Population Decrease Post-honey harvest; bee population decreasing; colonies rearing overwintering bees.
-Varroa mite populations growing, peaking, and then declining until eventually only phoretic mites on adult bees after colonies become broodless Highly Effective Options: Apivar® MAQS® Apiguard® or Api Life Var® HopGuard® II Notes: Apivar® should not be used until surplus honey is removed.
-MAQS®, Apiguard® and Api Life Var® are not suitable for use in all temperatures.
+Populat ion Peak Least Effective Options: Screen bottom board Drone brood removal Notes: A screen bottom board removes a small percentage of mites that fall from adult bodies.
+Use it in combination with other techniques.
+Drone brood removal is restricted in this phase by the absence of sufficient drone brood and the difficulty of accessing the brood nest beneath honey supers.
+Population n Decrease Post-honey harvest; bee population decreasing; colonies real peaking, and then declining until eventually only phoretic mit ring overwintering bees.
+Varroa mite populations growing, tes on adult bees after colonies become broodless.
+Highly Effective Options: • Apivar [®] • MAQS [®] • Apiguard [®] , Thymovar [®] , or ApiLife Var [®] • HopGuard [®] II Notes: Apivar[®] should not be used until surplus honey is removed.
+MAQS[®], Apiguard[®], Thymovar[®], and ApiLife Var[®] are not suitable for use in all temperatures.
 See the detailed descriptions of products below for temperature ranges for use of these products.
-HopGuard® II manufacturer's test data supports its effectiveness Moderately Effective Options: Requeening with hygienic bees Dividing colonies Oxalic acid drip Notes: Hygienic stock is not widely available.
+HopGuard[®] II limited test data support its effectiveness.
+Confirm control effectiveness following use.
+Moderately Effective Options: Requeening with hygienic bees Dividing colonies Oxalic acid drip Notes: Hygienic stock is not widely available.
 Requeening and dividing colonies may be difficult.
 Oxalic acid is most effective if there is little to no capped brood present.
-Least Effective Options: Apistan® or CheckMite+® Drone brood removal Screen bottom board Sanitation Notes: Mite resistance to Apistan® and CheckMite+® is well established.
+Least Effective Options: Apistan [®] or CheckMite+ [®] Drone brood removal Screen bottom board Sanitation Notes: Mite resistance to Apistan[®] and CheckMite+[®] is well documented.
 Colonies are unlikely to raise drones during this phase.
 Basic sanitation may help relieve stress.